Mustapha Hadji: Other projects

 Hadji was selected as an ambassador for the 2010 World Cup by FIFA to represent Africa.
 He is also involved in a partnership with plans to invest in Morocco, thus providing opportunities for the local people, to help rid poverty from his homeland.

 Hadji is also a supporter of the charity Show Racism The Red Card.

 He would have been ambassador for the 2026 FIFA World Cup, representing his country if Morocco had been selected as the host.

 Coaching career

 Umm Salal

 He was appointed as an assistant manager at Qatari club Umm Salal by the manager Bertrand Marchand in the 2012–13 Qatar Stars League.
 The whole staff was sacked after the team finished fifth and failed to qualify for the 2014 AFC Champions League.

 Morocco

 He was appointed as an assistant manager for the Morocco national team by manager Badou Ezzaki before the 2015 Africa Cup of Nations.
 He left the role in 2022, and later that year was suspended by the Confederation of African Football for falsifying his coaching licence.

 Personal life

 His younger brother Youssouf Hadji was also a Moroccan international and last played for Nancy in France.

-Hadji's son Samir Hadji plays for Fola Esch in the Luxembourg First Division.
-Another son, Zachary Hadji, plays for SLO in the Swiss Super League.
+Hadji's sons Samir Hadji and Zachary Hadji play for Differdange 03 and UNA Strassen respectively, both in the Luxembourg National Division.